 Arguments over what to do during troubled economic times can be fierce and lasting.
 Differences over how to handle the Great Inflation of the 1970s, for example, led to a years-long rift between influential economist Milton Friedman and then-Fed chair Arthur Burns.
 Hear the voices of Friedman and others who have helped shape the U.S. economy.
-David Wheelock, at right in photo above, St. Louis Fed group vice president and deputy director of research, provides historical and policy background.
-Katrina Stierholz, in middle of photo, talks about oral history interviews and other resources available to the public in the online digital library FRASER (Federal Reserve Archival System for Economic Research).
+David Wheelock (at right in photo), St. Louis Fed group vice president and deputy director of research, provides historical and policy background.
+Katrina Stierholz (middle), talks about oral history interviews and other resources available to the public in the online digital library FRASER (Federal Reserve Archival System for Economic Research).
 Stierholz is a vice president and director of library and research information services at the St. Louis Fed.

 Heather Hennerich: Welcome to Timely Topics.
 I'm Heather Hennerich, your host for this podcast.
 With me today are the St. Louis Fed’s Katrina Stierholz and David Wheelock.
 Katrina is director of library and research information services.
 Welcome.

 Heather Hennerich: And Dave is an economic historian and deputy director of research.
 Thanks for taking the time to talk with us.

 Dave Wheelock: Hi, Heather.
 Good to be here.

 Heather Hennerich: We'll be listening to the voices of a few of the influential people who helped shaped the U.S. economy in the last hundred years or so.
 Milton Friedman and William McChesney Martin Jr., are two of them, but we'll be talking about several others.
 But before we get to that, Katrina, could you give us a little background on FRASER, which is where we got these audio clips we’ll be hearing?
 And what does FRASER stand for?